Constantin Brancusi. Socrates

 |In Socrates’s eighteenth

-year, Sophroniscus presented him to the deme to be examined
+year, Sophroniscus presented him to the deme in a ceremony

-determined by lot or required of all citizens, beginning with two
+or required of all citizens, beginning with two years of compulsory

-years of compulsory training in the Athenian militia.
-Sophroniscus
+training in the Athenian militia.
+In an important sense,

-died soon after Socrates came of age, making him his mother's legal
+Athens.
+Sophroniscus died soon after Socrates came of age, making him

 Athens was a city of numerous festivals, competitions, and celebrations, including the Panathenaea which attracted visitors to the city from throughout the Mediterranean.
 Like the Olympics, the Panathenaea was celebrated with special splendor at four-year intervals.
 [450 Parmenides] Plato depicts the nineteen-year-old Socrates in conversation with the great visiting philosophers from Elea, Parmenides and Zeno, at one of the Greater Panathenaea festivals, in late July or early August of 450.